 Imagine a water tower storing water for a town.
-When demand is low, the tower fills up.
+And when demand is low, the tower fills up.
 When demand spikes, the tower releases its stored water, ensuring a constant supply.
 A capacitor works in a similar way, but instead of water, it stores electrical energy.
 This ability to store and release energy makes capacitors indispensable in modern electronics.
 But what exactly is the function of a capacitor?
 Let's dive into the world of these fascinating components and explore their many uses.

 Main Subheading